aiven/aiven-docs/docs/platform/howto/saml/add-okta-idp.md

 1. Click **Add Integration** and **Done**.
 1. On the **Sign On** tab, click **Edit**.
-1. In the **Advanced Sign-on Settings** set the **Metadata URL** and **ACS URL** to the URLs copied from Aiven.
+1. In the **Advanced Sign-on Settings** set the **Metadata URL** and **ACS URL** to the URLs copied from the Aiven Console.
 1. Optional: In the **SAML 2.0** section, click **Attributes** and add an entry to the **Attribute Statements** with the following.
 These [statements](https://help.okta.com/en-us/content/topics/apps/define-attribute-statements.htm)